zepgram/magento2-fast-vm/Readme.md

 ## Mount options

 ### Rsync - new (v1.2.0)
-The most efficient mount option, recommended if your directory path is ``root``<br>
+The most efficient mount option, only usefull if your path is set to ``root``<br>
+* Files generated on the fly are the main reason to use ``app`` path, by excluding them you can mount the whole directory ``root`` while maintaining great performance
-* The drawback is about files who are not instantly updated between host and guest machine:<br>
+* The drawback is about files who are not instantly updated between host and guest machine.
+The ``vagrant rsync-auto`` is launched by default on vagrant up<br>
-Even if ``vagrant rsync-auto`` is launched by default, if you need to force an update run ``vagrant rsync``
+Even with that, files update are not done in real-time, if you need to force an update you can run ``vagrant rsync``
-* Generated files are not shared between host and guest machine resulting in drastic increase of vagrant performance
 * Folders ignored: ``generated/code/*``, ``var/page_cache/*``, ``var/view_preprocessed/*``, ``pub/static/*``

 [See Rsync option](https://www.vagrantup.com/docs/synced-folders/rsync.html)

 ### NFS
-Recommended if your directory path is ``root`` or ``app``<br>
+Recommended if your path is ``root`` or ``app``<br>
+It's the most stable option, less performant than rsync but your files are updated in real-time.
 [See NFS option](https://www.vagrantup.com/docs/synced-folders/nfs.html)

 ### Default
-Recommended if your directory path is ``app``<br>
+Recommended if your path is ``app``<br>
 [See basic usage](https://www.vagrantup.com/docs/synced-folders/basic_usage.html)

-### Path directory
+### Path
-* <b>root</b> if you wish to mount the entire project you can, but I highly recommend you to enable NFS or RSYNC option to improve performance between guest and host machine.
+* <b>root directory:</b> mount the entire project.
+I highly recommend you to enable NFS or RSYNC option to keep good performance between guest and host machine.
-* <b>app</b> magento2 development must be provided in app directory, so mounting the entire project is not necessary according to documentation and best practice provided by magento.
-Furthermore, by mounting only this directory the virtual machine grants great performance: generated files and static content are not shared between guest and host machine.
+* <b>app directory:</b> mount only app directory.
+Mounting the entire project is not mandatory for development.
+By mounting only this directory the virtual machine grants great performance because generated files are not shared between machine.

 ## Usage